-To enjoy Barcelona Like a Local must go:
+To enjoy Barcelona like a local must-go

-1º – Peace & Love at El Carmel Bunker
+1st – Peace & Love at El Carmel Bunker

 Buy some beer or wine and head to Bunkers del Carmel, an old bunker built in 1937 during the Spanish Civil War.
-Located in the highest mountain in the city, it has an amazing view and is perfect for watching the sunset.
+Located in the highest mountain in the city, it has an amazing view and it’s perfect for watching the sunset.

 While all the tourists are squeezing themselves at the Montjuic hill or Tibidabo mountain, in El Carmel you will have space enough to relax, take pictures and enjoy Barcelona like a local.
 Don’t be surprised if you are the only tourist in the place.

-2º Enjoy the beach in a Catalan Style
+2nd – Enjoy the beach in a Catalan Style

 Now lets talk about fun!!!
 Barcelona is an OMG party destination during the summer.
 Actually is one of my favorites cities to go out, dance and have tons of fun.

-5º Dance in the Park, Piknic Elecronik
+5th – Dance in the park, Piknic Electronik

-We stayed one week in the city and that was enough to enjoy Barcelona like a local and be enchanted one more time.
+We stayed for one week in the city and that was enough to enjoy Barcelona like a local and be enchanted one more time.
 No doubt that it is in our top 5 places to visit!

 You probably want to know about hotels in Barcelona, right?

-For those looking for more affordable accommodation have a look on this list of hotels in Barcelona.
+For those looking for more affordable accommodation, have a look on this list of hotels in Barcelona.